vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 SPF flattening attempts to work around the ***Too Many DNS Lookups*** error without addressing the underlying issues that caused the error in the first place.
 Avoiding SPF record flattening will help you get a handle on your SPF record.

 ## How to get a handle on your SPF record
+#### Quick wins on how to handle your SPF record:
+- Not using entries like ```a``` and ```mx```, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).

+- Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending email stream.

+#### For the long term:
-For example, your organization has an SPF record with 9 of the 10 allowed DNS lookups.
+Imagine your organization has an SPF record with 9 of the 10 allowed DNS lookups, such as:

-Current SPF record (9 DNS lookups):
 ```
 v=spf1 ip4:11.222.33.444 ip4:44.33.222.111 ip4:22.33.444.555 ip4:55.66.777.8 ip4:88.99.999.99 ip4:99.88.777.66 mx include:spf.protection.outlook.com include:_spf.app1.com include:_spf.app2.com include:_spf.app3.com include:_spf.app4.com -all
 ```